Axway-API-Management-Plus/apim-cli/README.md

 # Swagger based promotion for Axway API-Manager V7

-This project provides you with a small Java-Program that simplifies your CI/CD pipeline with the Axway API-Manager Version 7.x.
+This project provides you with a program that simplifies your CI/CD pipeline with the Axway API-Manager Version 7.x.

-The program works based on a Swagger-Definition + an API-Contract and replicates this into the API-Manager.
+The program works based on the API-Swagger-Definition + an API-Contract and replicates this "state" into the API-Manager.
 Consider the Swagger-Definition + API-Contract as the "__desired__" state and API-Manager has the "__actual__" state.
-This program will compare both, the desired with the actual state, and performs all neccassary actions to bring the API-Manager into the desired state.
+This program will compare both, the desired with the actual state, and performs all neccassary actions to bring the API-Manager API into the desired state.

-With that, API-Developer is just providing the Swagger-File (e.g. Code-Generated or using a Swagger-Editor) and the API-Contract.
+With that, an API-Developer is just providing the Swagger-File (e.g. Code-Generated or using a Swagger-Editor) and the API-Contract.
 When checked in, the CI/CD-Pipelines picks it up and replicates it into the API-Manager.
-This includes Zero-Downtime-Upgrade of existing applications, which might have been subscribed to an API.
+This includes Zero-Downtime-Upgrade of existing applications, which might have an active subscription to an API.

 ![API-Manager Swagger-Promote overview]( https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote/blob/master/src/lib/images/apimanager-swagger-promote-overview.png )

-The ultimate goal is to fully control all properties of an API in API-Manager based on the Swagger- + API-Contract-File.
-Today the following is already supported:
+Today the following API-Properties are already supported and can be controlled externally:
 - State-Handling (Unpblished, Published, Dreprecated & Deleted)
-- API-Summary
+- API-Summary, API-description
 - API-Image
 - API-Version
 - API-Path
-- Inbound-Security settings (Default for all methods)
+- API-Inbound-Security settings
   - incl. all custom settings (e.g. API-Key settings, etc.)
 - Outbound-Custom-Policies
   - Routing, Request, Response, FaultHandler
 - Outbound Authentication
 - CORS-Setup
-- V-Host support
+- V-Host
 - Tags
 - Custom-Properties

-The following is on the roadmap:
-- API-description
-- API-Method description
-- Method-Level settings such as security, Custom-Policies, etc.

 Build and tested with API-Manager 7.6.2 SP1 at Travis CI: [![Build Status](https://travis-ci.org/Axway-API-Management-Plus/apimanager-swagger-promote.svg?branch=master)](https://travis-ci.org/Axway-API-Management-Plus/apimanager-swagger-promote)